ChrisSun06/Context-Aware-Consistency/README.md

 **Important:**

-Comment out line 246 in `dataloaders/voc.py` and de-comment line 248 if you are training CAC, vice versa for CPS
+Comment out line 246 in `dataloaders/voc.py` and de-comment line 248 if you are training DCC, vice versa for CPS

 ```
-self.dataset = PairCityDataset(**kwargs) # <-- CAC
+self.dataset = PairCityDataset(**kwargs) # <-- DCC
 self.dataset = PairCityDataset2(**kwargs) # <-- CPS
 ```